openfoodfacts/recipe-estimator/README.md

 # TODO

  - Need to return a more formal error object
+ - Use min and max for ingredient nutrient when stated as "< ..." in CIQUAL
  - Use min and max from CIQUAL for unmatched ingredients
  - Cope with min and max on product nutrients (e.g. if we had to get from a category)